Questions about online learning

 Questions about technology needed to take courses through Campbell University Online

 Campbell University Online courses are hosted through our Blackboard Learning Management System which has a robust set of tools to allow frequent interaction with your professor just like a traditional setting.
 Our courses are asynchronous, meaning that you can participate in the class when you schedule your course work time.
 As long as you are meeting the deadlines set forth by your professor, you can schedule assignments to fit your needs.
 Each of our students completes the Campbell University Online Seminar for Undergraduates that helps students become oriented with our tools, culture, and online community.
+This is a required course for all students at Campbell University.

 How often do I need to get online?